vpsj/Seagate-hiring-challenges/python-frappe/README.md

 > This is an advanced challenge that will potentially need a full day for completion unless you are already familiar with Frappe.
 > This challenge is meant for full-time Python developers.
 Interns can apply by completing the [Jinja challenge](../python-web/README.md).
+> The challenge needs to be submitted by 27th May 2023, 8 pm.
+> We are looking to see your approach, not the final output.
+Make sure you document your process and workflow as much as you can

 ## Assignment